DaemonForge/Dayz-HeroesAndBandits/README.md

 }
 ```
 There is also a default level this is used when the level can't be determined in different functions, and may be used in when using load out functions and the player is new this generally should be the same as what you are using for your bambi level
+If you wish to learn how to create your own mod to upload custom images [Click Here](https://github.com/daemonforge/Dayz-HeroesAndBandits/blob/master/HowToCreateCustomImages.md)

 ### Actions
 Actions are things players can do to lose or gain humanity currently actions can be classified as either hero or bandit actions, and more actions can be added through add on mods